Learnware-LAMDA/Learnware/README.md

 ### Statistical Specification Search

-If you choose to porvide your own statistical specification file ``stat.json``, the ``Learnware Market`` can perform a more accurate leanware selection from the learnwares returned by the previous step.
+If you choose to porvide your own statistical specification file ``stat.json``, the ``Learnware`` can perform a more accurate leanware selection from the learnwares returned by the previous step.
 This second-stage search is based on statistical information and returns one or more learnwares that are most likely to be helpful for your task.